 In 1940, they dropped all other work to concentrate on the transforming principle, toiling together for long hours in the laboratory.

-By 1941, Avery and MacLeod were certain that the transforming principle was protein-free and lipid-free.
+By 1941, Avery and MacLeod were certain the transforming principle was protein-free and lipid-free.
 They knew this because they could reliably remove these substances from heat-killed S bacteria, and see that whatever was left caused the R to S transition.

 At this stage MacLeod officially left the project; he had been appointed Professor of Bacteriology at New York University’s School of Medicine.
 In practice, however, he came back frequently as the project neared its exciting conclusion.